rafael-santiago/pig/README.md

 You can define how ``pig`` traverses the loaded packets for sending them using the option ``--loop=<mode>``.
 Until now the modes are two: ``random`` (the default) and ``sequential``.

-The ``sequential`` mode will re-iterate the signatures when arriving at the end of the loaded packet signatures.
+The ``sequential`` mode will re-iterate the signatures when it hits the end of the loaded packet signatures list.

 ### The sub-tasks